aspose-cad/Aspose.CAD-Products/cad/java/conversion/plt-to-dxf/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert PLT to DXF Using Java" %}}

- In order to render PLT to DXF, weвЂ™ll use [Aspose.CAD for Java](https://products.aspose.com/cad/java) API which is a feature-rich, powerful and easy to use conversion API for Java platform.
+ In order to render PLT to DXF, we’ll use
+ [Aspose.CAD for Java](https://products.aspose.com/cad/java)
+ API which is a feature-rich, powerful and easy to use conversion API for Java platform.
 You can download its latest version directly from
  [Maven](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-cad)